Renovation vs. New Build

 ✨ The Delight of Design: Renovate or New Build?

-Recently, a past client reached out, expressing how much they were enjoying their home.
-They shared how they were simply delighted to wake up in their refreshed space and, equally, how much they enjoyed showing off their beautifully personalized home to neighbors and friends.
+Recently, a past client reached out.
+They expressed how much they were enjoying their home.
+They shared their delight in waking up in their refreshed space.
+They also enjoyed showing off their beautifully personalized home to neighbors and friends.
 They understood the profound joy of daily living in a well-designed space.

 (For context, this was a kitchen refresh project.)